gchudnov/mindthegap/doc/content/relations/index.md

   a.isFinishedBy(b)   F            : BBB            | a+ = b+ ; a- < b-
   a.equalsTo(b)       e            BBBBB            | a- = b- ; a+ = b+
 ```

-These basic 13 relations can be split in 6 pairs of *converse* relations and one relation that converse to itself.
-For example `a` *before* `b` and `b` *after* `a` is a pair of converse relations.
-Whenever the first relation is *true*, the converse relation is *true* as well.

-For convenience, each relation has an associated symbol with it, e.g. `b` for the relation *before*.
-The converse relation is represented by the same symbol, but in the upper case, e.g. `B` for the relation *after*, that is a converse of *before*, `b`.

-Note, that the relations are defined on *non-empty* intervals.

 ### Before / After